-Getting around in Pakistan is more than slightly problematic.
-It is advised that you not use public transport of any form and taxis in particular should be ruled out completely.
+Getting around in Pakistan is problematic.
+It's advised travelers do not use public transport of any form, and taxis in particular should be ruled out completely.

 Do not travel between urban areas outside of daylight hours.
 It is as simple as that.
 Night time travel presents an almost certain risk of carjacking, militant attack, or road accident due to the high levels of violent activity and poor road conditions respectively.

 Air travel is somewhat safer, although on the 28th of July 2010, an Airblue flight carrying 152 passengers and crew crashed close to Daman e Koh in the Magara Hills with no survivors.
-Since 2006, you will also need one of the following forms of photo ID for domestic flights, national Identity card (computerised), passport, driving licence, photo credit card, or school ID card (for children under the age of 18).
+You will also need one of the following forms of photo ID for domestic flights, national Identity card (computerised), passport, driving licence, photo credit card, or school ID card (for children under the age of 18).
 This must be an original document not a copy and obviously, must have the same name as is present on your ticket.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.